 This document provides validated and optimized configuration steps to help Cisco partners add a Cisco Small Business Pro SPA8800 voice gateway to the Cisco Business Edition 3000 (BE3000) solution.
-This option provides backup Public Switched Telephone Network (PSTN) connectivity and emergency calling for remote sites with the use of the Cisco BE3000 with Cisco SMART Unified Communications solutions, which are documented at Unified Communications.
+This option provides backup Public Switched Telephone Network (PSTN) connectivity and emergency calling for remote sites with the use of the Cisco BE3000 with Cisco SMART Unified Communications solutions.

 For the procedure to upgrade the SPA8800, refer to the Quick Start Guide for the Cisco Small Business Pro SPA8800 IP Telephony Gateway.

 There are no specific requirements for this document.